Maui vs. Big Island: Which Hawaiian Island Is Best for Your Vacation?

 Resorts and Where Vacation Rentals Cluster

-The Big Island's resort concentration is narrower, centered mainly along the Kohala Coast, where properties like Mauna Lani and Hualalai occupy stretches of coastline with their own private beaches and lagoons.
-Outside that corridor, vacation rental inventory thins out considerably compared to Maui's broader selection.
+The Big Island's resorts are mainly located along the Kohala Coast, where resorts like Mauna Kea, Mauna Lani and Hualalai sit along a stretch of coastline peppered with small beaches and lagoons.

 So Which One Should You Pick?